playcanvas/developer.playcanvas.com/content/user-manual/designer/scene-settings.md

 The fog density controls the rate at which fog fades in for Exp and Exp2 fog types.
 Larger values cause fog to fade in more quickly.
 Fog density must be a positive number.

-### Shadow Distance

-The shadow distance is the maximum distance from the camera beyond which shadows that come from Directional Lights are no longer visible.
-Smaller values produce more detailed shadows.
-The closer the limit the less shadow data has to be mapped to, and represented by, any shadow map; shadow map pixels are mapped spatially and so the less distance the shadow map has to cover, the smaller the pixels and so the more resolution any shadow has.

 ### Gamma Correction

 Computer screens are set up to output not physically linear, but perceptually linear (sRGB) signal.
 However, for correct appearance when performing lighting calculations, color textures must be converted to physically linear space, and then the fully lit image must be fit again into sRGB.
 Rendering with gamma correction enabled reduces the number of ugly, overly saturated highlights and better preserves color after lighting, and it's generally recommended that this be enabled in your scene.
 The following image shows a simple scene with a sphere.
 On the left the scene has been gamma corrected while on the right, the scene is uncorrected.